Abstract

 $$r(s, \ar) = \bigl(\phi(s_t, \ar, \ah) - \phi(s_t, \ar)\bigr)^T \psi(g)$$which we use to train an assistive policy without estimating the human's reward.

-The key insight behind the ESR algorithm is that by maximizing a notion of human empowerment in the environment, we avoid needing to infer the human's objectives (or know them in advance).
+The key insight behind the ESR algorithm is that by maximizing a notion of human empowerment in the environment, the effective empowerment, we avoid needing to infer the human's objectives (or know them in advance).

 (a) State marginal polytope